-Lower School students, in kindergarten through fourth grade, are not allowed to have cell phones or smartwatches at school.
-If they do bring these to school, they will be confiscated and given to the Dean, and parents will be contacted.
+Lower School students, in kindergarten through fourth grade, are not allowed to have cell phones.
+If they do bring cellphones to school, they will be confiscated and given to the Student Behavior and Family Liaison, and parents will be contacted.
+Lower School students may wear smartwatches, however they must be placed on "school mode" so they do not create disruptions during the school day.